ninewise/dissertation/frag-gene-scan/chapter.md

  Speed (bp/s)                 936,398     9,610 2,087,790   416,677

- Table: Performance metrics on the gene predictions of FragGeneScan (FGS), FragGeneScan+ (FGS+), FragGeneScanRs (FGSrs) and Prodigal on the complete *Geobacter anodireducens* strain SD-1 genome.
+ Table: Performance metrics on the gene predictions of FragGeneScan (FGS), FragGeneScan+ (FGS+), FragGeneScanRs (FGSrs) and Prodigal on the complete genome of *Geobacter anodireducens* strain SD-1.
 The processing speed is calculated as the length of the genome in base pairs over the average execution time of 5 runs.\label{table:fgs-metrics}

 Prodigal is by far the best included gene predictor for complete genomes.
-FragGeneScan, and FragGeneScanRs which has the same results, scores especially more false positives, which impacts its specificity.
+FragGeneScan and FragGeneScanRs obviously have the same results and score especially more false positives, which impacts its specificity.
 Still, it is more than twice as fast (and 5 times faster for FGSrs).
 FragGeneScan+ is far worse in both quality of results and speed.